kohana/core/guide/kohana/mvc/controllers.md

 ## $this->request

 Every controller has the `$this->request` property which is the [Request] object that called the controller.
-You can use this to get information about the current request, as well as set the response via `$this->request->response`.
+You can use this to get information about the current request, as well as set the response body via `$this->response->body($ouput)`.

 Here is a partial list of the properties and methods available to `$this->request`.
 These can also be accessed via `Request::instance()`, but `$this->request` is provided as a shortcut.
 See the [Request] class for more information on any of these.